 Veteran's Court Program

-Men and women in our military pay a cost for our freedom that continues long after their service ends.
-The Fort Bend County Veterans Court Program gives our military men and women the opportunity to get their lives back on track after facing criminal charges.
+Men and women who serve in our military branches pay a cost to protect our freedoms that often continues long after their service ends.
+The Fort Bend County Veterans Court Program (FBCVCP) provides these service personnel the opportunity to successfully reintegrate into their Fort Bend community after facing legal entanglements in the criminal justice system.

 Overview

 The Fort Bend County Veterans Court Program provides judicially supervised treatment options for veterans currently facing prosecution for one or more criminal offenses.
-The program focuses on removing veterans from the traditional criminal justice process and placing them in more rehabilitative options.
+The program focuses on transferring veterans from the traditional criminal justice process and providing them with rehabilitative and reformative options.
 To enter the program, the veteran must been screened, assessed, and approved.
 Once that process is complete, the veteran will begin the treatment program tailored to his/her needs.

 Mission

-The mission is to successfully rehabilitate veterans by diverting them from the traditional criminal justice system and providing them with the tools they need to lead a productive and law-abiding lifestyle while improving mental health recovery and successful re-entry into the community.
+The mission of the Fort Bend County Veterans Court Program is to successfully rehabilitate veterans by diverting them from the traditional criminal justice system and provide them with the tools they need to lead a productive and law-abiding lifestyle while improving mental health recovery and successful re-entry into the community.

 Goals

-The program's goals are to identify eligible veterans, assess their needs, offer assistance, manage their care, and provide them with successful treatment options ultimately leading to community reintegration, and resolution of their criminal case(s).
+The program's goals are to identify eligible veterans, assess their needs, offer assistance, manage their care, and provide them with successful treatment options which support community reintegration and resolution of their criminal case(s).

 Eligibility Criteria